March 9, 2018

 And the reason they’re not engaged?
 Well, it’s a matter of trust – according to the results of the recent Great Place to Work Survey.

 Why we get it wrong

 The Great Place to Work survey bills itself as the global authority on high performing workplaces.
-In its recent survey of the 60 best places to work in Asia, it identified trust as the one element that is missing from many modern workplaces.
+The survey outlines 60 best places to work in Asia, identifying trust as the main missing element in modern workplaces.

 “[W]hen organisations think about optimising efficiency, they tend to look at assets and resources; specifically, machinery, output, suppliers, the supply chain, infrastructure, and logistics; frequently not focusing on that most important asset, human capital,” it reports.